aaronksaunders/simple_firebase_auth/readme2.md

       child: Column()
     )
 ```
-Next add the actual form field widgets and the buttons
+Next add the actual form field widgets and the buttons as children of the `Column` widget.
+We will do some basic styling of the form fields so that this looks presentable.
+See the Flutter documentation for more information on [TextFormFields](https://api.flutter.dev/flutter/material/TextFormField-class.html)
 ```javascript
   body: Container(
     padding: EdgeInsets.all(20.0),